se-edu/addressbook-level3/docs/SettingUp.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

-Follow the steps in the following guide precisely.
-Things will not work out if you deviate in some steps.
+Follow the steps below precisely.
+The setup may fail if you skip or change a step.
 </div>

 First, **fork** this repo, and **clone** the fork into your computer.